idaholab/moose/modules/heat_conduction/doc/content/source/bcs/GaussianEnergyFluxBC.md

-# GaussianWeldEnergyFluxBC
+# GaussianEnergyFluxBC

-!syntax description /BCs/GaussianWeldEnergyFluxBC
+!syntax description /BCs/GaussianEnergyFluxBC

 This boundary condition computes an influx of energy from a laser spot with a Gaussian spatial profile.
 The flux is given by